mauroseb/mauroseb.github.io/_posts/2020-04-02-OCP43-on-azure-tests.md

             }

- - Create a cluster in cloud.redhat.com, pick Azure as infrastructure provider, method IPI and download the oc client, oc installer and pull-secret
+ - Create a cluster in ```cloud.redhat.com```, pick Azure as infrastructure provider, method IPI and download the oc client, openshift-installer and pull-secret

-## Install
+##Install

 I am running different tests based on the IPI documentation.
 The deployment with customization requires configuration.